twisterghost/jankbot/README.md

 **How do I add Jankbot modules?**

+Starting with Jankbot v2.1.0, you can add modules to Jankbot using `npm`.
+NPM is a database of Node.js packages.
+Included among them are Jankbot modules.
+Jankbot modules are prefixed with `jankbot-`, so you can [search npm for Jankbot modules](https://www.npmjs.com/search?q=jankbot) and run `npm install jankbot-some-module` to install the module.

-Starting with Jankbot v2, to add a module, simply download the module and place the folder inside of Jankbot's `bot_modules/` directory.
+For older versions of Jankbot, simply download the module and place the folder inside of Jankbot's `bot_modules/` directory.
 Jankbot will auto-discover modules on startup.

-**Where can I find Jankbot modules?**

-We are currently working on a solution for finding Jankbot modules more easily, but for now, you can find a decent selection [here](https://github.com/JankGaming/jankbot-modules).
-If you are a developer and have made your own module, you can submit a pull request to that repository to have your module added to the list.

 **How do I keep Jankbot running after I close the terminal?**